-India’s links with Bangladesh are civilisational, cultural, social and economic.
-There is much that unites the two countries – a shared history and common heritage, linguistic and cultural ties, passion for music, literature and the arts.
-With Bangladesh, India shares not only a common history of struggle for freedom and liberation but also enduring feelings of both fraternal as well as familial ties.
+India’s links with Bangladesh are civilizational, cultural, social, and economic.
+There is much that unites the two countries – a shared history and common heritage, linguistic and cultural ties, passion for music, literature, and the arts.
+With Bangladesh, India shares not only a common history of the struggle for freedom and liberation but also enduring feelings of both fraternal as well as familial ties.
 This commonality is reflected in multi-dimensional relations with Bangladesh at several levels of interaction.
-High-level exchanges, visits and meetings take place regularly alongside the wide ranging people to people interaction.
-India’s Missions in Bangladesh issue about half a million visas every year and thousands of Bangladeshi students study in India on self-financing basis and are recipients of over one hundred annual GOI scholarships.
+High-level exchanges, visits, and meetings take place regularly alongside the wide-ranging people to people interaction.
+India’s Missions in Bangladesh issue about half a million visas every year and thousands of Bangladeshi students study in India on a self-financing basis and are recipients of over one hundred annual GOI scholarships.

 Sharing of River Waters

 India and Bangladesh share 54 common rivers.
-The Ganga Waters Treaty was signed on December 12, 1996 for water sharing of river Ganga during lean season (January 1-May 31).
+The Ganga Water Treaty was signed on December 12, 1996, for water sharing of river Ganga during the lean season (January 1-May 31).
 The 37th Joint Rivers Commission (JRC) meeting was held in New Delhi from March 17-20, 2010.
 In the last technical level meeting held in Kolkata in February 2012, both sides exchanged data at Dalia in Bangladesh and Gazaldoba in India.

 Bangladesh is an important trading partner for India.
-The two-way trade in FY 2010-2011 was US$5.099 billion with India’s exports to Bangladesh accounting for US$ 4.586 billion and imports US $ 0.512 million.
+India’s exports to Bangladesh in FY 2018-19 stood at $9.21 billion and imports from Bangladesh in FY 2018-19 was at $ 1.04 billion.

 Some of the important institutional mechanisms that meet periodically to discuss bilateral issues include Joint Rivers Commission (JRC) and Joint Economic Commission (JEC) at Ministerial level, Foreign Office Consultations, Home, Commerce and Water Resources Secretary level talks, BSF-BDR DG-level border coordination conference, Joint Working Group on Security (JWG), Joint Boundary Working Group (JBWG), Joint Working Group on Trade (JWG), Joint Group of Customs Officials (JGC), Protocol Renewal Committee and Standing Committee to review implementation of Protocol on Inland Water Transit and Trade, and Inter- Governmental Railway Meeting.